LGBTQ rights in the Czech Republic: Public opinion

 In May 2015, PlanetRomeo, an LGBT social network, published its first Gay Happiness Index (GHI).
 Gay men from over 120 countries were asked about how they feel about society's view on homosexuality, how do they experience the way they are treated by other people and how satisfied are they with their lives.
 The Czech Republic was ranked 18th, just above Austria and below Belgium, with a GHI score of 66.

 In April 2019, according to a survey conducted by CVVM, 78% of Czechs would not mind having a gay or lesbian neighbor, a 3% increase from 2018.

 In June 2019, according to a survey conducted between 4–14 May 2019 by CVVM, 48% of respondents said that homosexuality would not cause difficulties in coexistence with people in the city or community where they live, while 42% disagreed.
 Compared to 2008, this represented an increase of 11%.
 The same survey also found that 39% of Czechs have a gay or lesbian friend or acquaintance, whereas 50% do not have one and 11% "don't know".
 Compared to 2018, this represented a 5% increase.

 A Median poll, made public in January 2020, found that 67% of Czechs supported same-sex marriage.
 It also found that 78% of Czechs agreed that homosexuals and lesbians should be allowed to adopt their spouse's child, and 62% of Czechs supported full, joint adoption rights for same-sex couples.
 The poll showed that inhabitants of Bohemia were more likely to support LGBT rights than inhabitants of Moravia.
 It also revealed a large generational gap, with younger respondents overwhelmingly in support, but people aged 55 and above being mostly opposed.
 A gender gap was found as well, with women being more supportive of same-sex marriage and same-sex adoption than men.

+The 2023 Eurobarometer found that 60% of Czechs thought same-sex marriage should be allowed throughout Europe, and 70% agreed that "there is nothing wrong in a sexual relationship between two persons of the same sex".